 The Power of One: How to LEAD the change you wish to see

 This session will utilize case studies as well as real-life examples from our years of community building and leadership, and will include attendee participation.
-We will bring to light the various ways in which ordinary citizens can utilize their global experiences and life education to affect change within society, provide leadership to their communities and help create opportunities to seek out others in operating in the same arena.
-We will explore the leadership models of noted experts and introduce a unique framework that works beautifully in today’s society - with support and a built-in network FOR our new leadership model as well as true value to the members of society being impacted by these leaders.
+We will bring to light the various ways in which ordinary citizens can utilize their global experiences and life education to affect change within society, provide leadership to their communities and help create opportunities to seek out others operating in the same arena.
+Together we will explore a new model of leadership, one that is founded on inclusivity and the power of the individual to lead the change they want to see in the world.

 Through storytelling, interactive discussion, and experiential activities, we will explore the landscape and realities of the Asian Adult TCK experience upon returning to live and work in Asia.
 Through this prism, we will examine how the Asian ATCK repatriation experience differs significantly from repatriation to the West.
 How does an ATCK, shaped by global/western education and in-home Asian values, build a life and career in a society that elevates the west yet harbors traditional expectations?
 How do gender and generation factor in?
 Two ATCKs will compare and contrast their experiences repatriating to South Korea and Taiwan -- Democratic capitalist societies highly influenced by both American culture and Confucian values -- and how they found meaning, and a path, in the bridging.